vectara/vectara-docs/www/docs/learn/user-defined-function-reranker.md

 The `get` function can also optionally take a second argument as a default value if the JSONPath is null.

-The search result object is similiar to the definition of the search result in the HTTP API definition.
+The search result object is similar to the definition of the search result in the HTTP API definition.
 What follows is the schema for the search result object.